A Guide to Gear and Settings.

 These people are idiots.

 First of all, 24 frames per second is the average speed required for something to stop looking like a bunch of still images and start looking like actual motion.
 It’s not some arbitrary cutoff for what the human eye can see.
 Jet pilots have been able to distinguish individual frames at speeds up to 300 frames per second.
 I play at 144Hz and I can still tell individual frames apart if things on the screen are moving fast enough.
 And even if this weren’t the case you can still “feel” the difference.
 Your mouse movements and aim will simply “feel” smoother, and improve consequently.

-The trick movie makers use to make their movies look smooth is that they use massive amounts of motion blur, and motion blur is horrible for gaming, since it will simply make it take longer for you to distinguish enemies when you’re moving around, and consequently lower your reaction speed.
-There’s a trick you can use in combination with Nvidia cards and 3DVision 2 monitors to enable something called “Lightboost” in-game, which causes the backlight to strobe and eliminates all motion blur.
-It’s quite an amazing trick, but it’s not supported by Nvidia normally.
-I do not use it because when I did my computer would slow down to a crawl whenever I’d exit a game due to a whole core becoming dedicated to processing hardware interrupts, but I’m hoping Nvidia will make this a standard feature eventually.
+The trick movie makers use to make their movies look smooth even at low framerates is that they use massive amounts of motion blur, and motion blur is horrible for gaming, since it will simply make it take longer for you to distinguish enemies when you’re moving around, and consequently lower your reaction speed.
+There’s a trick you can use in combination with 3DVision 2 monitors to enable something called “Lightboost” in-game, which causes the backlight to strobe and eliminates all motion blur.
+It’s quite an amazing trick.
+If you have a compatible monitor, go to this link, read it and download ToastyX's Strobelight app.

 The second most important thing you need to consider when buying a monitor is input lag.
 The concept of input lag is simple: how long does it take for something to happen on your screen after you click with your mouse?
 If it’s above 5ms the monitor probably wasn’t meant for gaming.
 The best ones have less than 1 or 2 milliseconds.